Shreveport, Louisiana: Education

 Caddo Public Schools is a school district based in Shreveport.
-The district serves all of Caddo Parish.
+The district serves all of Caddo Parish, including the parish's sections of Shreveport.
 Its founding superintendent was Clifton Ellis Byrd, a Virginia native, who assumed the chief administrative position in 1907 and continued until his death in 1926.
-C. E. Byrd High School, which was established in 1925 on Line Avenue at the intersection with East Kings Highway, bears his name.
+C. E. Byrd High School, which was established in 1925 on Line Avenue at the intersection with Kings Highway, bears his name.
 There are a number of private schools in the city as well, including Loyola College Prep, a coeducational high school founded in 1902 as the all-male St. John's High School.

+Portions of Shreveport in Bossier Parish are instead within the Bossier Parish School District.

 Colleges and universities

 Shreveport has several colleges, including the Methodist-affiliated Centenary College (founded at Jackson, Louisiana, in 1825; relocated to Shreveport in 1908) and Louisiana State University in Shreveport, which opened as a two-year institution in 1967; it became a four-year institution in 1976.
 Louisiana State University Health Sciences Center Shreveport, the only medical school in Northern Louisiana, opened in 1969.
 Shreveport also has one of the largest nursing schools in northern Louisiana, the Northwestern State University College of Nursing.

 Louisiana Tech University at Shreveport-Bossier City was launched in 2012 offering their Executive MBA and main campus undergraduate and graduate degree programs at the university's Shreveport Center.
 Southern University at Shreveport (SUSLA) offers a two-year associate's degree program.
 Founded in 1973, Louisiana Baptist University and Theological Seminary is also located in Shreveport, at 6301 Westport Avenue.

+Both Caddo and Bossier parishes are in the areas of Bossier Parish Community College and Northwest Louisiana Technical Community College.

 Ayers Career College is a Shreveport-based college that offers career training in the medical and HVAC fields.
 Since July 2007, Shreveport is home to a local Remington College campus.
 This location offers both diploma and degree programs, and is active in the Shreveport community.
 Virginia College opened in 2012.
 Located in Shreveport-Bossier City, it offers career training in areas such as business and office, health and medical, and medical billing.